sezero/quakespasm/README.txt

   o  Implement music (ogg, mp3, wav) playback

-  o  A better fix for the infamous "SV_TouchLinks: next != l->next"
+  o  A better fix for the infamous SV_TouchLinks problem, no more hard
-     problem
+     lockups with maps such as "whiteroom"

+  o  Add support for mouse buttons 4 and 5

   5.2.
 0.85.3